f5devcentral/f5-big-iq-lab/docs/class3/module6/lab1.rst

 Here are the pricing details: https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-Beacon-Pricing.html#f5-beacon-pricing and be aware that for this lab you will not make any additional costs.

-Subscribing to Beacon comes with a 45 day free trial.
+Subscribing to Beacon comes with a **45 day free trial**.

-5. Login F5 Cloud Services and subscribe to Beacon.
+5. Login to F5 Cloud Services and subscribe to Beacon.

 You should see something like underneath.